 - OBDII to USB K+DCAN compatible cable

-Now that the cowl cover is out of the way it's time to start removing components on the engine that are in the way.
-First, remove the ignition coil by pulling the lock tab up and pulling the connector out.
-Then pull the coil off the plug.
-I recommend removing all 6 at the same time.
-Also go ahead and disconnect the electrical connector on the fuel injector.
+With the cowl cover out of the way, it's time to start removing other components to get to the injectors.
+First, remove the ignition coil by pulling the lock tab up and the connector out.
+Then, pull the coil off the plug.
+I recommend removing all six at the same time.
+Also, go ahead and disconnect the electrical connector on the fuel injector.

-Before removing the injector take an air nozzle and clean any loose debris from inside the cylinder head where the fuel injector is seated.
-This will help prevent any sand or debris from falling into the engine when you remove the fuel injector.
-At this point you will be ready to remove the injector.
-I recommend the use of a small slide hammer to get this job done as the viton seal can make removal of the injector tough to do by hand.
-We use a Baum tool for this job which threads onto the injector inlet port.
+Before removing the injector, take an air-gun nozzle and clean any loose debris from inside the cylinder head where the fuel injector is seated.
+This will help prevent any sand or debris from falling into the engine when you remove the fuel injector. you will now be ready to remove the injector.
+I recommend the use of a small slide hammer to get this job done; the Viton seal can make removal of the injector tough to do by hand.
 A few taps of the slide hammer easily removes the injector.
-It's worth the investment of the tool just for the convenience factor.
-Once the injector pops out prepare the new injector for installation.
+Once the injector pops out, prepare the new injector for installation.

-A word of caution however is beware of injectors that are already loose.
-The only reason they would be loose is because they had been installed incorrectly previously.
-Based on our own research it seems many injectors under warranty were installed without the proper decoupling element.
-This is a problem as failure to install the decoupling element has been known to cause ovaling out of the injector hole in the cylinder head.
-If the injector is loose already and the decoupling element is missing you may have a problem.
+Be aware of injectors that are already loose.
+The only reason they would be loose is if they had previously been installed incorrectly.
+Based on our own research, it seems that many injectors under warranty were installed without the proper decoupling element.
+Failure to install the decoupling element has been known to cause ovaling out of the injector hole in the cylinder head.
+If the injector is loose already and the decoupling element is missing, you may have a problem.
 Inspect the cylinder head and the shape of the injector hole.

-After installing the injectors replace the ignition coils and reinstall all electrical connectors.
-At this point you're ready to start the engine.
-It may take a moment for the engine to start after a long crank as the fuel system need to build pressure.
-Once it starts check for any fuel leaks.
-If there are no fuel leaks you're ready to perform a DME calibration for the new fuel injectors.
-You can use INPA, ISTA, or another scan tool which is capable of doing this type of work.
-Simply enter the required information into the tool enter the calibration numbers in the required format, and complete the calibration.
-At this point you are done and can put everything else under the hood back together.
-If you do not have the ability to perform the calibration you can drive the vehicle to a shop or dealer to have the calibration carried out.
-It is technically not harmful to the engine but what we can say for sure is the engine will not perform optimally until the calibration is complete.
+After installing the injectors, reinstall the ignition coils, retaining bracket, and all the electrical connectors.
+Now you're ready to start the engine.
+It may take a moment for the engine to start after a long crank; the fuel system needs to build pressure.
+Once started, make sure to check for any fuel leaks.
+If there aren't any fuel leaks, you're ready to perform a DME calibration for the new fuel injectors.
+You can use INPA, ISTA, or another scan tool capable of DME calibration.
+Enter the required information into the tool, enter the calibration numbers in the required format, and complete the calibration.
+Now you're all set and can begin putting everything else under the hood back together.
+If you do not have the ability to perform the calibration, you can safely drive your car to a shop or dealer to have the calibration carried out for you.
+Technically, it's not harmful to the engine - but we can say for sure that the engine will not perform optimally until the calibration is complete.